theCLDC/defend-dissent/1-4_cryptographic-hash.md

 XOR'd columns: 01010011 (output)
 ```

-This is a hash function, in that no matter what the length of the input, the output will always have the same length (8 in this example).
+This is a hash function in that, no matter what the length of the input, the output will always have the same length (8 in this example).
 You should be able to see that `chunked XOR` satisfies the first property of cryptographic hash functions.
 However, it fails on the remaining properties.
 It is easy to create *an* input message (but not necessarily your desired input message) with a given output hash: for example, you could concatenate 11111111 11111111 onto the result of the hash.
 For the same reason, you could create multiple messages having the same output hash.
-Finally, changing a single bit of the input message will change just a single bit of the output hash.
+Finally, changing a single bit of the input message will change only a single bit of the output hash.

 ### In context: Cryptographic hashes violate your 4th amendment rights